Farama-Foundation/MicroRTS-Py/README.md

 [<img src="https://badge.fury.io/py/gym-microrts.svg">](
 https://pypi.org/project/gym-microrts/)

 This repo contains the source code for the gym wrapper of μRTS authored by [Santiago Ontañón](https://github.com/santiontanon/microrts).

 ![demo.gif](static/fullgame.gif)

-## Technical Paper

-Before diving into the code, we highly recommend reading the preprint of our paper: [Gym-μRTS: Toward Affordable Deep Reinforcement Learning Research in Real-time Strategy Games](https://arxiv.org/abs/2105.13807)

-### Depreciation note

-Note that the experiments in the technical paper above are done with [`gym_microrts==0.3.2`](https://github.com/vwxyzjn/gym-microrts/tree/v0.3.2).
-As we move forward beyond `v0.4.x`, we are planing to deprecate UAS despite its better performance in the paper.
-This is because UAS has more complex implementation and makes it really difficult to incorporate selfplay or imitation learning in the future.

 ## Get Started